This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- Preheat your oven to 325ยฐF.
-Grease or line the wells of a standard 12-cup muffin tin, and set it aside.
+- Preheat your oven to 375ยฐF.
+Line the wells of a standard 12-cup muffin tin.

 - In a blender (or food processor fitted with the steel blade), place the oats and process into a fine powder.
 If youโre using coconut palm sugar, place that in the blender, too, and process it too.

-- Add the blueberries tossed in cornstarch, and fold the blueberries gently into the batter until they're evenly distributed throughout.
+- Add the blueberries with the added cornstarch to the muffin batter, and fold the blueberries gently into the batter until they're evenly distributed throughout.
 The batter will be thick but very soft.

 - Divide the batter evenly among the prepared wells of the muffin tin.
 Shake the tin back and forth to evenly distribute the batter in the wells.